 i.
 Minimum number of services.

-The minimum number of waiver services (one or more) that an individual must require in order to be
+The minimum number of waiver services (one or more) that an individual must require in order to be determined to need waiver services is: 1 ii.

-• · 1

-determined to need waiver services 18.1

-uctorinineu to need waiver 301 11003 13.

-- ii.
 Frequency of services.
-The State requires (select one): - The provision of waiver services at least monthly - O Monthly monitoring of the individual when services are furnished on a less than monthly basis b.
-Responsibility for Performing Evaluations and Reevaluations.
-Level of care evaluations and reevaluations are performed (select one):

-If the State also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency:

-- Directly by the Medicaid agency - By the operating agency specified in Appendix A - By an entity under contract with the Medicaid agency.
+The State requires (select one): The provision of waiver services at least monthly Monthly monitoring of the individual when services are furnished on a less than monthly basis If the State also requires a minimum frequency for the provision of waiver services other than monthly (e.g., quarterly), specify the frequency: b. - onsibility for Performing Evaluations and Reevaluations.
+Level of care evaluations and reevaluations are med (select one): \circ Directly by the Medicaid agency O E By the operating agency specified in Appendix A • E By an entity under contract with the Medicaid agency.
+S pecify the entity: Performance of Medicaid Level of Care is conducted annually by the State Quality Improvement Organization QIO).
+Other S pecify:

-Specify the entity:

-Performance of Medicaid Level of Care is conducted initially and upon annual reassessment by the District's Long Term Care Services and Supports (LTCSS) Contractor d.
-Level of Care Criteria.
-Fully specify the level of care criteria that are used to evaluate and reevaluate whether an individual needs services through the waiver and that serve as the basis of the State's level of care instrument/tool.
-Specify the level of care instrument/tool that is employed.
-State laws, regulations, and policies concerning level of care criteria and the level of care instrument/tool are available to CMS upon request through the Medicaid agency or the operating agency (if applicable), including the instrument/tool utilized.

-- Other

-- Specify:

-- c.
+c.
 Qualifications of Individuals Performing Initial Evaluation: Per 42 CFR §441.303(c)(1), specify the educational/professional qualifications of individuals who perform the initial evaluation of level of care for waiver applicants: